Preggo Gals' Guide to Dealing with Gallstones

 – Control cholesterol and blood sugar levels

-Alright, let’s break down what gallstones are and how they come about.
+Alright, let’s break down what these pesky digestive issues are and how they come about.

 Gallstones During Pregnancy

-Picture this: your gallbladder, a small but mighty organ, is responsible for storing bile – a crucial substance that helps break down fats during digestion.
-Sometimes, though, things can go a bit haywire.
-Gallstones form when the balance of substances in bile gets out of whack.
-It’s like a tiny pebble or a lump that decides to crash the digestive party.
+Imagine this: your gallbladder, a small but important organ, stores bile – a key substance that helps break down fats during digestion.
+Sometimes, things can go a bit off track.
+When the balance of substances in bile gets messed up, it’s like a tiny pebble or lump decides to crash the digestive party.

-Now, not all gallstones are created equal.
+Not all stones in the gallbladder are the same.
 There are two main types: cholesterol stones and pigment stones.
 Cholesterol stones, as the name suggests, are mostly made up of cholesterol.
-On the flip side, pigment stones are a result of excess bilirubin, a yellowish pigment formed when red blood cells break down.
+On the flip side, pigment stones come from excess bilirubin, a yellowish pigment formed when red blood cells break down.
 Knowing the type helps doctors figure out the best course of action.

 First Trimester5-10%